tableau/connector-plugin-sdk/docs/auth-modes.md

     }
  ```

- Also add CAP_AUTH_DB_IMPERSONATE to the list of capabilities in plugin manifest so that the option "Impersonate using embedded password" shows up in the publish dialog.
+To enable the "Impersonate using embedded password" option in the publish dialog ensure CAP_AUTH_DB_IMPERSONATE is enabled in the plugin manifest.xml.
  ```xml
    // manifest.xml
     <customizations>